OmniDeck - Unified Chart Overlay¶

 Pro Tip: The Multi-System Workflow

-For highest-probability setups, use Omnideck Regime Box (trend) + TD Sequential (timing) + Janus Atlas (levels) + Volume Oracle (confirmation).
-Check regime first, wait for TD Sequential signal at key level, then confirm with volume spike.
+For highest-probability setups, use OmniDeck Regime Box (trend) + TD Sequential (timing) + Janus Atlas (levels) + Volume Oracle (regime confirmation).
+Check OmniDeck regime first, wait for TD Sequential signal at key level, then confirm with aligned Volume Oracle regime.
 This multi-layer approach filters for only the strongest, most aligned opportunities.

 Mistake #1: Enabling All 10 Systems Immediately¶